ItsTato/LuaTkinter/README.md

 sudo apt install python3-tk
 ```

+## Have Python installed!
+Version 3.10 or above is recommended.

 ## Meet the requirements!
 Make sure you have any and all packages in `requirements.txt` installed!